roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Use node pools to control cGPU.md

     -   cgpu.disable.isolation=true |

-When you use cGPU in a Container Service for Kubernetes \(ACK\) cluster, you may come across the following scenarios:
+When you use cGPU in an ACK cluster, you may come across the following scenarios:

 -   The amount of GPU memory that can be allocated to Job A is already specified in the script.
 In this case, the ACK cluster needs only to enable GPU sharing for Job A. Memory isolation is not required.
 -   The amount of GPU memory that can be allocated to Job B is not specified in the script.
 In this case, the ACK cluster must enable both GPU sharing and memory isolation for Job B.